moeez-tariq/HappyNest-Frontend/README.md

 ## Component Documentation

 1. **Navbar**
-   - Links to each of the various pages in the application.
+   - Links to each of the various pages in the application

 2. **News Page**
    - Displays good news and updates and redirects users to the full article.